 Most therapists do not understand mind control and sociopathy (this has very significant implications in sociopathic treatment) and this leaves them vulnerable to being tricked and deceived by the sociopath.
 The sociopath lies about and distorts the events in the relationship and makes out that they are the victim in the relationship.

 What happens then is that the therapist believes the sociopath and both the sociopath and the therapist end up blaming the victim for the relationship problems.
-This is an absolute disaster for the victim because the sociopath then has somebody else on their side and they are not shy about taking advantage of it!
+This is an absolute disaster for the victim because the sociopath then has somebody else with authority on their side and they are not shy about taking advantage of it!
 The 'sociopath treatment' then becomes another big stick with which the victim is beaten.

 Another possibility is that the therapist, not recognizing sociopathy, offers a diagnosis that they are familiar with.
 Sociopaths have been diagnosed as bipolar, autistic, Asperger's, "has difficulty expressing emotions", multiple personality disorder and so on.